granam/php-firebase-cloud-messaging/README.md

 use granam\FirebaseCloudMessaging\FcmMessage;
 use granam\FirebaseCloudMessaging\Target\FcmTopicTarget;
 use granam\FirebaseCloudMessaging\Target\FcmDeviceTarget;
-use granam\FirebaseCloudMessaging\FcmNotification;
+use granam\FirebaseCloudMessaging\AndroidFcmNotification;

 $client = new FcmClient(new \GuzzleHttp\Client(), '_YOUR_SERVER_KEY_');
 $message = new FcmMessage(new FcmDeviceTarget('_YOUR_DEVICE_TOKEN_'));
 $message->setPriority('high')
-    ->setNotification(new FcmNotification('A message from Foo!', 'Hi Bar, how are you?'))
+    ->setNotification(new AndroidFcmNotification('A message from Foo!', 'Hi Bar, how are you?'))
     ->setData(['photo' => 'https://example.com/photos/Foo.png']);
 // you can NOT combine multiple recipient types as topic and device in a single message
 $messageForTopic = new FcmMessage(new FcmTopicTarget('_YOUR_TOPIC_'));
 $messageForTopic
-    ->setNotification(new FcmNotification('Foo is looking for you!', 'Here you are!'))
+    ->setNotification(new AndroidFcmNotification('Foo is looking for you!', 'Here you are!'))
     ->setData(['map' => 'https://example.com/maps/foo']);

 $response = $client->send($message);